xiao-yu-yu/Building-aggregation/README.md

 # Building-aggregation
-he code is used for building aggregation.
+This code is used for building aggregation.